uio-bmi/IN-BIOSx000/index.md

 We are organizing a free dinner for all course participants at restaurant [Olivia Tjuvholmen](https://oliviarestauranter.no/restaurant/tjuvholmen/), Bryggegangen 4, in the centre of Oslo, on October 20th at 19.00.
 The three course menu [Menú Piccolo](https://oliviarestauranter.no/selskapsmenyer-host/) will be served with a selection of Italian food to share.
 Non-alcoholic drinks are included, but other drinks must be paid individually.
 Please indicate if you would like to participate and list any food allergies in the form distributed by email.

-We also plan to order pizza on October 27th.
-Details will follow.
+We have also ordered pizza for Friday October 28th.
+It will be served in the areas right outside the seminar room after the lectures are finished.

 ## Requirements